GOED's Supply Chain Navigator User Guide

 Segment 1: Crude oil producers

-• Companies that produce crude oil (fish, algae, canola) that is fit for refining for human/pet consumption.
-This segment excludes companies that distribute/trade fish oil, but do not physically produce it.
+• Companies that produce crude oil (fish, algae, canola) that is destined for human and/or pet consumption.
+This segment excludes companies that distribute/trade omega-3 oils, but do not physically produce them.

 Forthcoming Segments